 Keep emergency numbers, including the Poison

 Control Help Line number at 1-800-222-1222, near the phone.

 drowning, close bathroom doors, keep toilet seats down, and always supervise

 smoke, which increases the risk of heart and lung disease.
 Secondhand

-vapor from e-cigarettes is also
+vapor from e-cigarettes

 Protect your child from gun